 Budget using one can of spray per wheel.
-This will be dependent on how many coats of paint you wish to apply for the primer, colour coat and clear coats.
-One can of spray is easily used up when applying four coats through each of the stages.
+This will depend on how many coats of paint you wish to apply for the primer, colour coat and clear coats.
+One can of spray is easily used when applying four coats through each stage.

 Always make sure each coat is thoroughly dried before applying the next layer.
-Leave an hour of time for each coat to dry properly for the best DIY alloy wheel refurbishment.
+Leave an hour for each coat to dry properly for the best DIY alloy wheel refurbishment.

 How Much Does Alloy Wheel Refurbishment Cost?

-The total cost of alloy wheel refurbishment including wheel paint can cost less than £40 per wheel when performed at home.
-The price will be dictated by if the filler is needed, the quality of paint and obviously the cost of time.
-A commercially refurbished alloy wheel can cost around a hundred dollars for each 20-inch wheel, with cheaper prices found if you have multiples repaired done at once.
+The total cost of DIY alloy wheel refurbishment including wheel paint can cost less than £40 per wheel when performed at home.
+The price will be dictated by if the filler is needed, the quality of the paint and obviously the cost of time.
+A commercially refurbished alloy wheel can cost around a hundred dollars for each 20-inch wheel, with cheaper prices found if you have multiple repairs done at once.

 Although a DIY home repair is cheaper and can produce amazing results, there is also a time cost involved.
 If you simply don’t want to spend the amount of time needed on an alloy wheel refurbishment, then you will have to have the wheel repaired commercially.

-If you are willing to put in the time and effort needed to repair an alloy wheel at home, the results can look fantastic.
-The materials needed are no more than a basic car body repair and you will also have the satisfaction of producing a professional job.
+Whether you drive a Ford or an Audi, if you are willing to put in the time and effort needed to repair an alloy wheel at home, the results can look fantastic.
+The materials needed are no more than a basic car body repair and you will also be satisfied with producing a professional job.

 If you still wish to hand over your wheels to be refurbished by a professional, then powder coating could be an option.
-This process is more costly than basic spray-painting, involving statically charged particles bonding to the metal.
-Powder coating also provides a very durable final finish, with good resistance to scratches and chipping.
+This process is more costly than basic spray painting, involving statically charged particles bonding to the metal.
+Powder coating also provides a durable final finish, with good resistance to scratches and chipping.